xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 ### Initializing the store
 Fluxor has the ability to write your own middleware libraries or use existing 3rd party libraries.
 As these libraries may require Javascript inserted into the hosting html you must first call `@Store.Initialize()` in your main layout page.
-1. In the Client project open the file `Shared\MainLayout.cshtml`
+1. In the Client project open the file `Shared\MainLayout.razor`
-2. Beneath the `@inherits BlazorLayoutComponent` line add `@inject Blazor.Fluxor.IStore Store`
+2. Beneath the `@inherits LayoutComponentBase` line add `@inject Blazor.Fluxor.IStore Store`
 3. Then add `@Store.Initialize()` - This will initialize the store and inject any required Javascript

 ### Automatic discovery of store features